MarcinPasynczuk/Hospitoolity/README.md

 - new name - Hospitoolity.

 ver 3.0
--everything from business side is done.
+- everything from business side is done.
 Website is ready to main-business purpose.
--new layout.
+- new layout.